marialma/covid-19-messaging/what_we_know_en.md

 Probably, if you can.
 Try to reduce the burden on those who can't.

 ## Should I travel?
 Wouldn't exactly recommend it, especially if you have older family that you're in contact with a lot.
-But, if you insist on it, absolutely do not go while sick and promptly quarantine yourself if you develop symptoms.
+But, if you really insist on it, absolutely do not go while sick and promptly quarantine yourself if you develop symptoms.

 Also recognize, depending on where you're going, a ton of shit's probably closed anyway, and there is a non-zero chance of getting officially quarantined on your way back.
 Do you really want to go?